ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ~~~
 {: .output }

 It is also useful to note that printing a large number of messages to the command window can slow down your program.
-So when doing code timings, make sure to add semicolons to most lines and not too many command window output commands such as `fprintf` or `display`.
+So when doing code timings, make sure to add semicolons to most lines and avoid frequent use of output commands such as `fprintf` or `display`.

-Another way to find the slow parts in your code is the MATLAB profiler.
-When you run code with the profiler enabled, MATLAB tracks the amount of time spent in each function, and each line of code.
-You can then generate a report that shows which lines are taking the most time.
+Another way to find the slow parts in your code is with the MATLAB profiler.
+When you run code with the profiler enabled, MATLAB tracks the amount of time used by each line of code.
+You can then generate a report showing which lines are take the most time.
 Details on using the MATLAB profiler may be found at [https://www.mathworks.com/help/matlab/matlab_prog/profiling-for-improving-performance.html](https://www.mathworks.com/help/matlab/matlab_prog/profiling-for-improving-performance.html)

 ## Parallel Random Number Generation

-Random number generators create numbers from a particular sequence.
-When running it parallel, it would be difficult and slow to share one random number sequence among workers.
+Random number generators produce numbers from a particular sequence.
+When running in parallel, it would be difficult and slow to share one random number sequence among workers.
 Instead, MATLAB automatically sets up a distinct random number sequence for each worker.

+Each time you run your code, the workers' random number sequences will be different.
 Most of the time, this is exactly what you need.
 However, if you are testing your code and want to see that the parallel version still gives correct results, then it is important to fix the random number sequence to a specific random seed.

-To do this in parallel MATLAB:
+This will provide the same random numbers on repeated runs, both with `parfor` and `for`:

 ~~~
 SEED = 100;